natura-cosmeticos/natds-rn/README.md

 **Dependencies**

-This package currently depend on `natds-themes` and `styled-components`.
+This package currently depend on `natds-themes`, `natds-icons` and `react-native-gesture-handler`.
 This packages will be installed automatically with the command above.

 > If you have currently installed versions of this packages, be sure to check the installation logs for version incompatibilities